smbape/node-umd-builder/README.md

 * To be able to reuse the same code with a [nodejs](https://nodejs.org) server
 * Because I have the feeling that as the project grows, a big javascript file may become a nuisance

-Even though this library can be used as a replacement of [brunch], actually it can be seen as a customized version of brunch, I am unable to write a README that shows all its features.
+Even though this library can be used as a replacement of [brunch], actually it can be seen as a customized version of brunch.

-I should actually do some pull requests to brunch, but github is new to me.
-I don't know how to do a pull request.
-Even if I knew, I am still too shy/lazy to do it (that is not a joke).

 This library build a mix of CommonJS files and AMD files.